sowcow/blog/content/posts/2001-a-space-odyssey.md

 - Kubrick
 ---

-The simpler movie so I'll just record first impressions.
+The simpler/more-explicit movie so I'll try to stick to just first impressions.

 I expected the movie to be about cardinal topic.
 The topic is human state and experience.